2100 S. Ridgewood Ave., Ste. 7, South Daytona, FL 32119

 Real Estate – A county tax based on the assessed value of the building and/or land you own.
 Real Estate Taxes also offer a discount for early payment, which include discounts of: 4% if paid in November, 3% if paid in December, 2% if paid in January, 1% if paid in February and 0% if paid in March.
 If the taxes are paid after March, a late fee may be applied.

 Tangible – This tax is based on the assessed value of tangible assets you have in your property.
 Tangible assets consist of items such as furniture, fixtures, appliances, etc. and do not include buildings or vehicles.
 If the value of your tangible assets is under $25,000 and the property is located in the State of Florida, you will be exempt from paying tangible taxes if you file a tangible tax return showing that you own less than $25,000 of tangible assets.
 Once you become exempt, you will no longer need to file a tangible tax return and pay tangible taxes until such time where your tangible assets increase over the $25,000 threshold.
-Note: If you own multiple units in the same building, the assessed value of the units within the same building will be combined.
+Note: If you own multiple units in the same building, the assessed value of the units within the same building may be combined.

 Sales and Tourist Development Taxes – In the State of Florida, Sales taxes are paid on all income received for rentals of Real Estate, regardless if it is a short-term or long-term rental.
 This tax is generally deducted from your income and paid by your management company monthly.
 Tourist Development Taxes are only paid on rental income from short-term rentals in the State of Florida, and is also deducted from your income and paid by your management company on a monthly basis.